kelwSagashi/sagaCPU/README.md

 Let's see another example that happens:

-**Load pair** These follow instructions loads at register F or rgister G 16-bits value:
+**Load pair** These follow instructions loads at register F or register G any 16-bits value:

 **Load pair at f**, can be written in the following ways.